 Self-publishing has become a way for authors to keep control over their work.
-Additionally, it allows them to generate a bigger share of royalties over those of a traditional publishing house.
+Additionally, it allows them to generate a more significant share of royalties than traditional publishing houses.

 Amazon is one of the biggest online retailers in the world, and as such, many authors choose to go with their easy self-publishing platform.
 But should you?